-One of the responsibilities of the Board, as a whole and through its committees, is to review and evaluate the processes in place to assess the major risks facing our Company and periodically review management's assessment of the major risks as well as options for their mitigation.
+One of the responsibilities of the Board, as a whole and through its committees, is to review and evaluate the processes in place to assess the major risks facing the Company and periodically review management's assessment of the major risks as well as options for their mitigation.
 Our Board leadership structure and our practice of a high degree of interaction between our directors and members of senior management facilitates this oversight function.
 The information flow and communication throughout the year between our Board and senior management regarding long-term strategic planning and short-term operational reporting includes matters of material risk inherent in our business of exploring for and producing oil and natural gas.
+On at least an annual basis, an enterprise risk assessment is presented to the Board that identifies the critical risks the Company is facing and the Company's mitigation strategies and plans for each identified risk.
 Also, our audit committee, among other duties, is charged with overseeing significant financial risk exposures and the steps management has taken to monitor, control and report such exposures and has compliance oversight responsibilities.
+For additional information regarding the risk oversight of our Board, see the "Board Committees" section on page 16.